-Heapy provided Mechanical-Electrical Design services and Commissioning services for the new, 6,000 SF facility that expands Cope Environmental Center’s capacity for environmental programs, serve as a community gathering space, and act as a powerful teaching tool for sustainable living in East-Central Indiana.
+HEAPY provided Mechanical-Electrical Design and Commissioning services for the new, 7,000 SF Cope Environmental Center that expands the center’s capacity for environmental programs, serve as a community gathering space, and act as a powerful teaching tool for sustainable living in East-Central Indiana.

-Its low profile helps keep the focus on the land, not the structure.
-PV panels and other alternative energy systems assist CEC meet the demands of the Living Building Challenge to be “net zero” in energy usage.
+It’s low profile appeal helps keep the focus on the land, not the structure.
+PV panels and other alternative energy systems assisted the CEC to meet the demands of the Living Building Challenge to be “net zero” in energy usage.

 The newly completed facility has a dedicated classroom that houses the technical components necessary for long-distance learning, water/soil testing and hands-on learning.
 Each piece of the building is a teaching tool including the water reclamation system, passive solar design and ultra-high efficiency building materials.
 A large multipurpose room serves several functions including a host site for summits, community functions and educational space for visitors.
 The educational space can be sub-divided into three separate areas holding 50 people each.